 - Addressing other threshold issues prior to commencing an investigation, including appropriate roles of stakeholders

-- Gathering information relevant to the scope of the investigation from people and from documents/things
+- Gathering information relevant to the scope of the investigation

 - An examination of relevant principles of procedural fairness/natural justice - the bias rule and the hearing rule